Updated: Nov 10, 2022

 95% of self defence are actions you take before you are even able to see any violence.
 Indeed, many of them makes violence much more unlikely to happen in the first place.

 To start with, analyse your current life choices to see if they aggregate or mitigate meeting violence in your daily life.

 Check out your social circle.
-Does it take you to people, places or positions where violence can easily occur?
-Do your friends’ behaviour or big mouths put potential violence onto your doorstep?
-Do you belong to a group of maybe younger people who are often flirting with the law or beyond, including human conflict?
-Maybe it’s time to consider your social arena?
+Does it take you to places, people or positions where violence can easily occur?
+Do your friends’ behaviour or big mouths in public put potential violence onto your doorstep?
+Do you belong to a group of maybe younger people who are often flirting with the law or beyond, including setting up human conflict and potential for social violence?
+If so, maybe it’s time to consider your social arena?

 What about your girlfriend?
-Does she make you feel compelled to ‘fight for her honour’?
+Does she compel you to ‘fight for her honour’?
 If so, either ditch her or ditch your health or life insurance for a better one.
 Or indeed, is your partner an initiator of violence?
 Sadly, statistics show the extent of domestic violence and abuse is extensive in many cultures - and it can lead to serious injury or death.
-Decoupling from these relationships are - albeit not always emotionally, financially and culturally easy - maybe the only solution to avoiding violence in a domestic setting.
+Decoupling from these relationships are - albeit not always emotionally, financially and culturally easy for many people - maybe the only solution to avoiding violence in a domestic setting.

 What about your neighbourhood or places you spend your leisure time?
 The former may be more challenging to change, the latter probably easier.
-If they see frequent violence, it’s probably time to swap for something calmer.
+If they see frequent violence, it’s probably time to swap for something calmer, more secure.

 The social context you operate in is often the most decisive factor in meeting violence.
 That’s because most violence is social.
 It happens in a familiar group context.
 The predatory rapist, terrorist, murderer or mugger is much rarer, especially if you follow the advice later on in this article.